 - Resources and Links

 This subject is for students who have not previously learned Sanskrit.
 However, Sanskrit is a very demanding and highly technical language.
 This subject is not recommended for students who have not previously studied at tertiary level, or who have not studied a foreign language.
+You may be required to take a placement test.

 - OtherDetails -